amullme/jenkins-infra-on-azure/README.md

-# Setup a Jenkins controller on EC2
+# Setup a Jenkins controller on Azure

 ## Pre-reqs